 - Contact colleges to request information and applications for admission.
 Ask about financial aid, admission requirements, and deadlines.

-- Decide whether you are going to apply under a particular college’s early decision or early action program.
+- Decide whether you are going to apply for admission under a particular college’s early decision, early action, or regular decision program.
 Be sure to learn about the program deadlines and requirements.

 - Use the FAFSA4caster financial aid estimator, and compare the results to the actual costs at the colleges to which you will apply.
 To supplement any aid FAFSA4caster estimates you might receive, be sure to apply for scholarships.
-Your goal is to minimize the amount of loan funds you borrow.
+Your goal is to minimize the amount of loan funds you borrow so you have less to pay back later.

-- Find out what government financial aid you can apply for, and how, in Do You Need Money for College—Federal Student Aid at a Glance.
+- Find out what government financial aid you can apply for, and how, in Federal Student Aid at a Glance.

 - Learn how to avoid scholarship scams and identity theft as you look for financial aid and then attend college.

 REMEMBER: Register for all tests in advance and be sure to give yourself time to prepare appropriately!
-If you have difficulty paying a registration fee, see your school counselor about getting a fee waiver.
+If you have difficulty paying a registration fee, see your school counselor about getting the fee waived.

 - Take a look at your financial situation, and be sure you’re on the right track to pay for college.